What is a Certified Emergency Manager?

 How is a college degree used to meet AEM/CEM experience and training requirements?

-The AEM/CEM applications outline that course work completed to earn the baccalaureate degree cannot also be used to meet any portion of the 100 hours of disaster/emergency management training and/or the 100 hours general management training.
-If additional advanced degrees are held, however, associated coursework can be applied to training.
+The AEM/CEM applications outline that course work completed to earn the baccalaureate degree cannot also be used to meet any portion of the 100 hours of disaster/emergency management training, unless the baccalaureate degree was in Emergency Management, in which case candidates may use the degree towards the Education requirement and may also use it to reduce the Emergency Management Training requirement.
+If additional advanced degrees are held, associated coursework can be applied to training.
 It is considered double dipping to use courses from one’s baccalurate degree toward the AEM/CEM training requirement when that baccaluareate degree will also be used to fulfill the education requirement (either in a CEM application or upgrade application).

 As of Jan.
 1, 2016, the CEM Executive Board provided clarification on use of a college degree to meet the CEM experience and training requirements:

 - A Europa, Oceania, or USA candidate may use a bachelor’s or master’s degree in EM or related field to reduce the work experience and reduce the number of hours of EM training required depending on when the degree was earned.

 - If a candidate uses a degree in Emergency Management (different from the degree used to meet the education requirement) to reduce the EM Training requirement, courses from that degree can be used toward the GM training.